Install SQL Server 2016 R Services

 The value for the property,

 external scripts enabled, should be 0 at this point.
 That is because the feature is turned off by default.
-The feature must be explicitly enabled by an administrator before you can run R or Python scripts.
+The feature must be explicitly enabled by an administrator before you can run R scripts.

 To enable the external scripting feature, run the following statement: